How to create a prospecting plan in 4 steps

 2. Measurable

-• Definition : A measurable objective has quantifiable indicators to assess progress.
-This helps track performance and know when the goal has been achieved.
+• Definition : A measurable objective includes quantifiable indicators that allow progress to be assessed.
+This makes it possible to track performance and know when the objective has been achieved.

-• Concrete example : When it comes to email prospecting, instead of simply “improve response rate,” the goal could be “increase email response rate by 15% in three months.”
-This specific percentage can be tracked with email analytics tools to evaluate the success of the initiative.
+• Concrete example : In email prospecting, instead of simply “improving the response rate,” the objective could be “increasing the email response rate by 15% in three months.”
+This specific percentage can be tracked with email analytics tools to assess the success of the initiative.

-• Testimonial : A SaaS company implemented this measurable objective for its email campaigns, using a CRM to measure response rates and analyze lead engagement.
-By comparing results month over month, the team was able to identify the most effective approaches, resulting in an improved response rate of 20% in just two months.
+• Case study : A SaaS company implemented this measurable objective for its email campaigns, using a CRM to measure response rates and analyze lead engagement.
+By comparing results month after month, the team was able to identify the most effective approaches, leading to a 20% improvement in response rate in just two months.

 3. Achievable

-• Real world example : If a business is currently generating 100 qualified leads per month, an achievable goal might be to increase this by 10% instead of aiming for a sudden doubling.
+• Concrete example : If a company currently generates 100 qualified leads per month, an achievable goal could be to increase this by 10% instead of aiming for a sudden doubling.
 A realistic objective could therefore be: “Generate 110 qualified leads per month over the next two quarters.”

-• Case study : A company in the digital solutions industry attempted to double its leads in six months but encountered retention difficulties.
-By adjusting her goal to a 15% increase per quarter, she gradually achieved a 45% increase in nine months, with better team satisfaction and higher quality leads.
+• Case study : A company in the digital solutions sector attempted to double its leads in six months but encountered retention difficulties.
+By adjusting its target to a 15% increase per quarter, it gradually achieved a 45% increase in nine months, with improved team satisfaction and higher-quality leads.

 4. Realistic

 • Definition : A realistic objective means that it is achievable given the resources and the context in which the company operates.
-This involves taking into account constraints, such as time, budget and staffing.
+This implies taking into account constraints such as time, budget, and staffing levels.

-• Concrete example : For a prospecting team of three people, a realistic objective would be to “complete three product demonstrations per week”, and not to plan around twenty demonstrations, which would be unrealistic with the available resources.
+• Concrete example : For a prospecting team of three people, a realistic objective would be to "successfully perform three product demonstrations per week", and not to plan around twenty demonstrations, which would be unrealistic with the available resources.

-• Testimonial : An SME specializing in marketing services lowered its prospecting objectives, which were initially too ambitious for the size of its team.
-By scheduling a realistic number of product demos, they improved their conversion rate by 8% because the team could focus more on each potential customer and provide them with a better experience.
+• Case study : A small business specializing in marketing services lowered its prospecting targets, which were initially too ambitious for the size of its team.
+By planning a realistic number of product demonstrations, it improved its conversion rate by 8%, as the team could focus more on each potential client and offer them a better experience.

 5. Temporal

-• Definition : A temporal objective is limited in time.
-This motivates the team to act proactively and allows progress to be measured over a defined period of time.
+• Definition : A time-bound objective is limited in time.
+This motivates the team to act proactively and allows progress to be measured over a defined period.

-• Real life example : Rather than simply looking to “increase conversion rate,” a time-based goal would be: “increase the conversion rate of qualified leads by 10% over the next six months.”
+• Concrete example : Rather than simply seeking to “increase the conversion rate”, a time-bound objective would be: “increase the conversion rate of qualified leads by 10% over the next six months”.

-• Case Study : A consulting firm seeking new business used time-based targets for its prospecting efforts, setting monthly milestones to achieve.
-Thanks to this approach, the company managed to sign four new contracts in six months, exceeding its initial forecasts thanks in part to the motivation generated by the deadline of each level.
+• Case study : A consulting firm seeking new contracts used time-bound objectives for its prospecting efforts, setting monthly milestones to be achieved.
+Thanks to this approach, the firm successfully signed four new contracts in six months, exceeding its initial projections in part due to the motivation generated by the deadline for each milestone.

-Let's say a B2B company wants to increase its sales in the cybersecurity sector.
-A SMART goal could be defined as follows:
+Let's imagine a B2B company wants to increase its sales in the cybersecurity sector.
+A SMART objective could be defined as follows:

 • Specific : Identify and contact 40 new companies in the cybersecurity sector.